shankarkandregula/shankark2025/README.md

  Hi there, I'm Shankar Kandregula 👋

-### A passionate Web developer from Anakapalle Town near Visakhapatnam
+### A passionate web developer from Anakapalle Town near Visakhapatnam

 Here are some ideas to get you started: